Weak second Bianchi identity for static, spherically symmetric spacetimes with timelike singularities: Spherically symmetric electrostatic spacetimes

-In Example~\ref{ex:rn} we have seen that the RWN metric does \emph{not} satisfy the weak second Bianchi identity at the singularity.
-With the results obtained in Section~\ref{secEMSTmild} we can show that this identity holds true for spherically symmetric electrostatic spacetimes where the reduced Hamiltonian $\zeta$ satisfies the following
+With the results obtained for admissible nonlinear theories we are now in a position to show that the weak second Bianchi identity does hold for spherically symmetric electrostatic spacetimes where the reduced Hamiltonian $\zeta$ satisfies (R1)--(R5).